Understanding Workplace Values

 Keep in mind that while most people can be coached to adapt to a new working culture, some professionals will find it hard to shift their priorities.
 Deeper values may be very hard to change.

-Our Recruiting Skills Bite-Sized Training session helps you design jobs, write job adverts, and ask interview questions that attract people with the right values.
-Click here to access it.
+Our Recruiting Skills Bite-Sized Training session can help you to design jobs, write job adverts, and ask interview questions that attract people with the right values.

 Workplace values drive the attitudes and behaviors that you want to see within your team.
 These values might include respecting others, keeping promises, showing personal accountability, or providing excellent customer service.